What To Do After Sexual Misconduct Occurs:

 Hearing about a sexual assault, especially of someone close to you, brings up many intense, uncomfortable feelings.
 The following guidelines could help you provide support:

-- Don't press for details.
-Let the survivor talk at his or her own pace.
+• Don't press for details.
+Let the survivor talk at their own pace.

 You Have Options